 In other words, lighting effects on games played on a system with a 2080 Ti running will look the most impressive, realistic and immersive.

-It looks like AMD will soon be joining the ray tracing party too, with the next-gen AMD Navi 7nm architecture strongly rumoured to be supporting the technology.
-The PlayStation 5 will also feature ray tracing, using the AMD Navi GPU architecture, but the next-gen console isn’t expected until 2020.
+AMD will soon be joining the ray tracing party too, with the upcoming next-gen AMD Navi 2X graphics cards confirmed to support the technology.
+The PS5 and Xbox Series X will also support hardware-accelerated ray tracing when the launch towards the end of the year.